The Long Hall, 51 South Great George's Street, Dublin 2.

-Located at 51 South Great George's Street, Dublin 2, and famed for having one of the best pints of Guinness in Dublin, the Long Hall is sometimes overlooked when it comes to whiskey.
+Located in the heart of the city and famed for having one of the best pints of Guinness in Dublin, the Long Hall is sometimes overlooked when it comes to whiskey.
 For those who haven't visited trust me - it has quite an astonishing collection!
 The pub's owner, Marcus Houlihan, has made sure to maintain the pubs reputation among whiskey lovers by constantly adding to the Long Hall's library of spirits.

 A picture speaks a thousand words, so here's a glimpse at their menu, the bar, their shelves: